-Often times, trade between the U.S. and China gets the most attention, but did you know that our largest trading partner is actually Mexico?
+Trade between the U.S. and China gets a lot of headlines, but did you know that our largest trading partner is actually Mexico?

 Every day, nearly 35,000 trucks cross the Mexico-U.S. border.

 Though a vast majority of shipments move without issue, shipping in Mexico has unique risks compared to the U.S. or Canada.

 If you understand some of these key threats to cargo security, you can take simple steps to help avoid issues.

 Read about some of these risks and learn what you can do to protect your freight when shipping across the southern border.

 5 Risks of Mexico Truckload Shipping & Ways to Protect Your Freight

 In 2022, there were more than 20,000 instances of cargo theft on Mexican trucks and trains.

 And unfortunately. it's trending up, with the number of incidents increasing 18% from 2019-2022.

 How does that compare to the United States?
 According to Overhaul, there were 1,090 incidents of cargo theft in the U.S. in 2022, which is only about 5% of Mexico's total.